adaptivegenome/clusterseq/README.md

 ##Purpose
 ClusterSeq is a tool used to analyze the distribution of barcodes across multiple tagged samples.

+This repository also includes cloning simulation code; see details in [cloning_simulation/README.md](cloning_simulation/README.md)

 ##Description

 ClusterSeq consists of two separate tools- an executable for filtering and clustering of barcode sequences, and a python script for comparing sequences